liufeng2317/ADFWI/ADFWI/fwi/misfit/MISFIT_SUPPORT.md

 ## Notes for Future Refactoring

 - Fix `SoftDTW` backend detection before testing NPU.
 It should distinguish `cpu`, `cuda`, and `npu` explicitly instead of treating all non-CPU devices as CUDA.
+- Keep the explicit stable squared-L2 waveform misfit as the default candidate for new FWI examples and smoke tests.
+Keep `Misfit_waveform_L2` available as the historical norm objective, but document its zero-residual NaN-gradient risk.
 - Keep `Envelope`/`WECI` marked CPU-only until an NPU-compatible envelope implementation is added.
 - Validate `GeomLoss` and POT-based Wasserstein losses independently before advertising NPU support.
 - Keep this file synchronized with `docs/version-plans/bv1.2/02-misfit-backend-audit.md`.